Covid 19 coronavirus: One new case in the community, linked to Mt Roskill church

 The ministry has revised its cases and now says there are 33 cases in the church group, and 13 cases in the bereavement sub-cluster.

-All church members are hoped to be retested by the end of the day, and by 8am this morning 82 per cent of the congregation had registered new tests.
+All church members have been asked to be retested by the end of the day, and by 8am this morning 82 per cent of the congregation had registered new tests.

 There are now 70 people linked to the wider Auckland cluster in quarantine at the Jet Park Hotel, which includes 55 people who have tested positive and their household contacts.